Kenya French Mission / Red Bourbon

 Altitude: 1525 MASL

-Roast date: On all of our coffee bags, we provide you with a roast date.
+Roast dates: We roast our coffee daily!
+All weekly orders are dispatched twice a week Tuesdays & Fridays.
+On all of our coffee bags, we provide you with a roast date.
 To get the best out of our coffee we aim to rest it for 7-14 days after roasting (depending on the type of coffee), this allows for the flavors to open up, offering much more clarity to your cup.

 Today the Chania and Oreti farms are planted with more than 50% red Bourbon.
 The rest includes Ruiru 11, K7, SL28 and the new Batian variety.
 The farms employ 40 people full-time, but during the harvest, up to 300 employees are needed for the selection and preparation of coffees.
 A kindergarten has been opened on the farm to take care of the children of the employees.